bperak/clarc2025/PLANNING.md

 *   **UI Components:** A suite of reusable UI components are available in `src/components/ui/`, providing a consistent look and feel.
 *   **Utility Functions:** Common utility functions are likely located in `src/lib/utils.ts`.

+### AI Embedding Configuration

+* LightRAG is currently configured to use OpenAI's `text-embedding-3-small` model, which returns 1 536-dimensional vectors.
+* We set `EMBEDDING_DIM=1536` in `scripts/start_lightrag.sh` so LightRAG's vector store (default `NanoVectorDBStorage`) initialises with the correct dimension.
+* Supabase/pgvector is **not** yet used for embeddings.
+If we migrate to `PGVectorStorage`, the table schema must declare `vector(1536)` to match the model.
+* Any historic data produced with a 1 024-dimension setting must be dropped or migrated before switching to pgvector.

 The application utilizes Next.js for the frontend and backend API routes, as indicated by `next.config.ts`, `src/app/`, and other related files.

 ## Future Enhancements